-- 4. Review of Risk Management The Audit Committee considered and reviewed the Company's risk management from the related party transactions to ensure that such transactions were reasonable and at the best interest of the Company by having the meeting with the managements and therefore opined that the managements had processed the transactions with transparency and in accordance with the normal business conditions.
+4. Review of Risk Management

+The Audit Committee considered and reviewed the Company's risk management from the related party transactions to ensure that such transactions were reasonable and at the best interest of the Company by having the meeting with the managements and therefore opined that the managements had processed the transactions with transparency and in accordance with the normal business conditions.
 In addition, the management constantly considered and reviewed the appropriateness and efficiency of risk management.
-Such transactions were also reasonable. - 5.
-Self Assessment The Audit Committee made individual self-assessment and group self-assessment forms which presented excellently conducted score result.
-Moreover, each member enrolled in various training programs to enhance their knowledge. - 6.
-Consider to appoint auditors for the year 2017 The Audit Committee considered nomination, appointment/ removal of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the auditors, and resolved that the auditors of EY Office Limited be appointed the Company's auditors for the year 2017.
-The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2017.
+Such transactions were also reasonable.

+5. Self - Assessment

+The Audit Committee made individual self-assessment and group self-assessment forms which presented excellently conducted score result.
+Moreover, each member enrolled in various training programs to enhance their knowledge.

+6. Consider to appoint auditors for the year 2018

+The Audit Committee considered nomination, appointment/removal of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the auditors, and resolved that the auditors of EY Office Limited be appointed the Company's auditors for the year 2018.
+The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2018.

-In summary, the Audit Committee has performed its function in accordance with its the assigned duties and responsibilities as stated in the Audit Committee Charter by using their knowledge, abilities, experiences, carefulness, and sufficient independence in their role in order to provide opinions, advices and recommendations prioritizing business operations which had excellent co-operation from the Board of Directors, managements, and all other related persons.
-In addition, there was no action which was not in compliance with the requirements of the Securities and Exchange Act B.E.
-2535 (1992) or the regulations of the Stock Exchange of Thailand, in order to achieve the goals under good governance, transparency and credibility for the best of all stakeholders' benefits.
+opined that the managements had processed the transactions with transparency and in accordance with the normal business conditions.
+In addition, the In summary, the Audit Committee has performed its function in accordance with its the assigned duties and responsibilities as stated in the Audit

+Committee Charter by using their knowledge, abilities, experiences, carefulness, and sufficient independence in their role in order to provide opinions, advices and recommendations prioritizing business operations which had excellent co-operation from the Board of Directors, managements, and all other related persons.
+In addition, there was no action which was not in compliance with the requirements of the Securities and Exchange Act and the regulations of the Stock Exchange of Thailand, in order to achieve the goals under good governance, transparency and credibility for the best of all stakeholders' benefits.